stanfordnlp/corenlp-docs-dev/_pages/index.md

 ```

 * You're ready to go!
 There are many ways to run a CoreNLP pipeline.
 For instance here's how to run a pipeline on a text file.
+The output will be available in a file called `input.txt.out`.

 ```bash
 java -Xmx5g edu.stanford.nlp.pipeline.StanfordCoreNLP -file input.txt